Low-complexity method for hybrid MPC with local guarantees: Solution method and theoretical guarantees

 \section{Solution method and theoretical guarantees}

-We present a method for finding $\xi$-proximal KKT points of \refprob{prob:ConsensusProblem} by finding zeros of the operator $K_{\xi}$.
-The basis of this method is a fixed-point iteration, where every iteration is computationally inexpensive.
-We will show that every zero of $K_{\xi}$ corresponds to a local minimum of \refprob{prob:ConsensusProblem}.
-Furthermore, under practical assumptions, the presented algorithm converges locally to such minima, almost always.
+In this section we present an algorithm constructed to find $\xi$-proximal KKT points of \refprob{prob:ConsensusProblem} by finding zeros of the operator $K_{\xi}$.
+The basis of this algorithm is a fixed-point iteration, where every iteration is computationally inexpensive.
+In Theorem~4.2, we show that if the proposed algorithm converges, then it converges to a local minimum of \refprob{prob:PrimalProblem}.
+Furthermore, in Theorem~4.6 we show that, under practical assumptions, the presented algorithm converges locally to such minima, almost always.
 By `almost always' we mean that, for any local minimum that has corresponding fixed points, there exist at most a measure zero subset of fixed points from which the method may not converge.